 There are many benefits to having a real, as opposed to a plastic, Christmas tree.
 Remember when as a kid you walked into a room where a fresh tree had just been put up?
 No artificial tree can have the aroma or the feel of a real tree.

-Real Christmas trees are grown as a crop, and cutting one down is not an environmentally ethical issue such as cutting down trees in native forest lands.
-There are hundreds of thousands of acres of land in Christmas tree production throughout the U.S., and this land would certainly be put to other less environmentally beneficial purposes than growing trees if people stopped using real Christmas trees.
-And every time a tree is cut on one of these tree farms, a replacement seedling is planted next spring!
+Real Christmas trees are grown as a crop, so cutting one down is not an environmentally ethical issue such as cutting down trees in native forest lands.
+There are hundreds of thousands of acres of land in Christmas tree production throughout the U.S., these trees process great quantities of CO2 while growing providing us with fresh Oxygen rich air.
+Every time a tree is cut on one of these tree farms, a replacement seedling is planted next spring!
+So breath deep, the air around the farm is a joy to behold.

 Still have a problem cutting one of our Christmas trees?
 Well, then “harvest” it without killing it!!
 If you leave a couple of good healthy branches on the stump, we will shape them to grow into a new Christmas tree!
 We have a number of stumps on our farm that are growing their third Christmas trees.